Financing a rooftop photovoltaic system with a solar loan: your guide for 2025

 Katrin Straub

 Do you dream of independence from rising electricity prices with your own photovoltaic system?
-The high acquisition costs of up to €29,000 are often the biggest hurdle.
-A tailored solar loan makes the investment possible and profitable without large amounts of equity.
+The high upfront costs of up to €29,000 are often the biggest hurdle.
+A tailored solar loan makes the investment possible and profitable without requiring significant equity.

 The topic in brief and concise terms

-The KfW loan 270 supports PV systems with up to 100 percent of the costs, and the application is made through the house bank.
+The KfW loan 270 supports PV systems with up to 100 per cent of the costs; applications are submitted via your bank.

-A favourable interest rate alone does not make a good credit agreement.
-Ensure the possibility of making free special repayments of up to 50 percent of the remaining amount.
-Many banks waive the land register entry for a solar loan, saving you notary fees of several hundred euros.
-Our expert tip: Choose an interest rate lock-in of at least ten years to protect yourself from market fluctuations.
-Most providers also allow repayment-free start-up years, which preserves your liquidity during the initial phase.
-A modernisation loan without a land register entry offers similar benefits and can be an alternative.
-This flexibility is crucial to adapt the financing to government subsidy programmes.
+A low interest rate alone does not make a good loan agreement.
+Look for the option of making free special repayments of up to 50 per cent of the outstanding balance.
+Many banks waive a land registry entry for a solar loan, saving you several hundred euros in notary fees.
+Our expert tip: choose an interest rate fixation period of at least ten years to protect yourself against market fluctuations.
+Most providers also allow repayment-free initial years, which preserves your liquidity in the start-up phase.
+A home improvement loan without a land registry entry offers similar advantages and can be an alternative.
+This flexibility is crucial for adapting the financing to government subsidy programmes.

-Use state-backed KfW funding to reduce interest burden
+Use government KfW funding to reduce the interest burden

-The Kreditanstalt für Wiederaufbau (KfW) supports your project with the 'Renewable Energies – Standard 270' programme.
-This programme covers up to one hundred percent of the investment costs, including planning and installation of a battery storage system.
-The interest rates for the KfW Loan 270 currently range between approximately five and eleven percent, depending on creditworthiness and term.
-Applications are not made directly with the KfW, but always through your local bank, which acts as an intermediary.
+The Kreditanstalt für Wiederaufbau (KfW) supports your project with the “Renewable Energy – Standard 270” programme.
+This programme covers up to one hundred per cent of the investment costs, including the planning and installation of a battery storage system.
+The interest rates for the KfW loan 270 currently range from around five to eleven per cent, depending on creditworthiness and term.
+The application is not made directly to KfW, but always via your local bank, which acts as an intermediary.
 A list of eligible measures includes:

 Purchase and installation of the photovoltaic system